As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 Choose a brown or blue glass spray bottle with a fine mist.
 Essential Oils store best in a glass container.
 Essential oils can be caustic to plastic materials and cause them to deteriorate over time.
 A fine mist will ensure that the toner dries quickly and thus prevents the product dripping or running.

-Why These Ingredients for your Facial Toner-
+Why These Ingredients for your Toner for Sensitive Skin-

 Lavender Essential Oil– Great for all skin types, promotes healing.
 Great for calming.
 Reduces Inflammation.